pglob/CS-410_Audio_Project/README.md

 Formerly, "Detecing Voices Using Phoneme Features".

 ### Overview
 This project was originally going to use phoneme features to detect if a human voice was present in a wav file.
 Due to scoping issues, the goal of the project was changed to detect specific vowels.
 Currently, it is set up to detect the IPA vowels, 'i', 'e', 'a', 'o', and 'u'.
-The program uses the zero crossing rate and energy of input to try and seperate voiced vs unvoiced speech.
+The program uses the zero crossing rate and energy of input to try and separate voiced vs unvoiced speech.
 Then, using linear predictive coding, it finds formant frequencies present in the input.
 Then, the F1 and F2 formants are compared to known values to identify the vowel.

 ### Building and Running
 The project contains a 'requirements.txt' file.
 Ensure that a recent version of Python is installed, along with pip.
 Run: